lumeland/lume.land/docs/core/archetypes.md

 </lume-code>

-Same example but for JSON conversion:
+Same example, but for JSON conversion:

 <lume-code>